Train Manners and Awareness

 People allowed to ride

-Women passengers, elementary school or younger passengers, handicapped passengers and its caregivers
+Female passengers, elementary school aged or younger passengers, handicapped passengers and their caregivers

 Location of women-only car

 Air Conditioning in the Train (Spring)

 We are taking consideration of the outside temperature, trying to maintain appropriate temperature in the train, but during the season changeover, and with various passengers onboard, we are aware that the temperature is not always satisfying everyone on the train.